rossjrw/rossjrw/README.md

 vastly more complicated than I wanted.
-The simplest I found was [Tak](https://en.wikipedia.org/wiki/Tak_%28game%29), a simple abstract game that I love but that I'm terrible at — but even that was far too complex, with all sorts of moves that the player can make at any given point.
+The simplest I found was [Tak](https://en.wikipedia.org/wiki/Tak_%28game%29), a simple abstract game that I love but that I'm terrible at — but even that was far too complex, with a 3D element and all sorts of moves that the player can make at any given point.

 But then!
 I remembered [The Royal Game of Ur](https://en.wikipedia.org/wiki/Royal_Game_of_Ur), a game that has been